AndreaRescalli/GlutenSens/GlutenApp/docs/source/index.rst

 Welcome to GlutenApp's documentation!
 =========================================
-This page holds the documentation of the code for `GlutenApp <https://github.com/AndreaRescalli/GlutenSense/tree/master/GlutenApp>`_, a PyQt5-based graphical user interface specifically designed to work with `GlutenSense <https://github.com/AndreaRescalli/GlutenSense/tree/master/PSoC_code>`_, a microcontroller-based, portable instrument for easy gluten-free check of food samples developed during my PhD.
+This page holds the documentation of the code for `GlutenApp <https://github.com/AndreaRescalli/GlutenSens/tree/master/GlutenApp>`_, a PyQt5-based graphical user interface specifically designed to work with `GlutenSens <https://github.com/AndreaRescalli/GlutenSens/tree/master/PSoC_code>`_, a microcontroller-based, portable instrument for easy gluten-free check of food samples developed during my PhD as part of a collaboration with the Department of Pharmacological and Biomolecular Sciences “Rodolfo Paoletti", Università degli Studi di Milano.

 .. note::